Help & Documentation

 ScenarioMeaningAvailable Actions

-SG member, not in XPM groupEntity has XPM mapping but isn't in the XPM groupAdd to XPM group, Remove from SG group, Skip
+SG member, not in XPM groupEntity has XPM mapping but isn't in the XPM groupExport to XPM Group, Remove from SG Group, Ignore this round

-XPM member, not in SG groupEntity is in XPM group but not in this SG groupAdd to SG group, Remove from XPM group, Skip
+XPM member, not in SG groupEntity is in XPM group but not in this SG groupAdd to SG Group, Remove from XPM Group, Ignore this round

-Cross-group mappedEntity exists in SG but in a different groupAdd to SG group, Skip
+Cross-group mappedEntity exists in SG but in a different groupAdd to SG Group, Ignore this round

 Stale mapping detection: If an entity has an XPM mapping but can't be found in XPM at all (e.g. it was deleted from XPM), the item is shown as informational and non-actionable until the entity is re-established.